hannahramadan/sustainableseafood/readme.md

 #### 3.0

 - Users can text themselves their saved fish list
-- Clean up HTML tags in API response
+- Clean up HTML tags in API response // did this with "|safe"
 - Cloudflare/ download, store, resize images
 ----check if image is in static folder, if not, download to static.
 When image is served, check if in static, if so, serve that version.
 - jQuery loading at once
 -- loading spinner
+- fish animation on profile page

 ### Notes